sapphirepp/sapphirepp/doc/examples/scattering.md

 @snippet{lineno} examples/scattering/config.h Var vfp flags

 To define the initial values, we use the class @dealref{Function} provided by
 @dealii.
-We define our own class `InitialValueFunction` functions that inherits all properties of the parent class @dealref{Function}.
-Keeping the style of
-@dealii, we keep the dimension as a template parameter (even so it is at the moment defined by the compile time variable `dimension`).
+We define our own class @vfpref{InitialValueFunction} that inherits all properties of the parent class @dealref{Function}.
+Keeping the style of @dealii, we keep the dimension as a template parameter (even though it is at the moment defined by the compile time variable `dimension`).

-As we have seen before, the inital condition depends on only one parameter, `f0`.
+As we have seen before, the initial condition depends on only one parameter, `f0`.
 But in this example, we will extend the scope of this function, by using it as the analytic solution we can compare to.
 Therefore, the function will also depend on `nu` as a function of time.
 The function has to provide a value for each component $f_{lms}$.
-Therefore it is a **vector-valued** fuction with
+Therefore, it is a **vector-valued** function with
 $(l_{\rm max} +1)^2$ components.
 To convert between the system index $i$ and the spherical harmonic indices $l, m, s$ we need a mapping given by `lms_indices`.